More Expressive Attention with Negative Weights: Conclusions

 \section{Conclusions}

-In this paper, we introduced \name, a novel attention mechanism that incorporates negative weights.
-Our analysis, grounded in mechanistic interpretability, reveal that negative weights in attention computation enhance the expressiveness of neural networks and increase robustness against representational collapse.
-We subsequently implemented \modelname, a new variant of the Transformer that integrates \name\ as its attention layer, to train language models and image generation diffusion models.
-The results indicate that \name\ can enhance Transformer performance across these tasks.
-We also discussed several properties of \name\ that could be beneficial for various applications, which we will explore in future works.
+We introduce \name, a novel attention mechanism that incorporates negative weights.
+Mechanistic interpretations reveal that negative attention weights enhance the expressiveness of Transformers and increase robustness against representational collapse.
+We train \modelname, a new variant of the Transformer that integrates \name\ as its attention layer, as both language models and image generation diffusion models. \modelname\ outperforms Transformers on these tasks.
+We also discuss several properties of \name\ that could be beneficial for various applications, which we will explore in future work.